storageos/tutorials/intro-to-container-storage/003-tmpfs-mounts.md

 }
 `

+### Good use cases for tmpfs mounts
+tmpfs mounts are best used for cases when you do not want the data to persist either on the host machine or within the container.
+This may be for security reasons or to protect the performance of the container when your application needs to write a large volume of non-persistent state data.

 ### Limitations of tmpfs containers
 * tmpfs mounts cannot be shared among containers.
 * tmpfs mounts only work on Linux containers, and not on Windows containers.